GoogleChrome/web-vitals/README.md

   id: string;

   /**
-   * Any performance entries relevant to the metric value calculation.
-   * The array may also be empty if the metric value was not based on any
-   * entries (e.g. a CLS value of 0 given no layout shifts).
-   */
-  entries: (PerformanceEntry | LayoutShift)[];

-  /**
    * The type of navigation.
    *
    * This will be the value returned by the Navigation Timing API (or